Rowan9811/DelonLoader.LM/README.md

 ---
 ## How To Use
-I won't tell people how to use this until I have it works.
+I won't tell people how to use this until it works.

 ## Lemon Credits